Locally unidentifiable subset of quantum states and its resourcefulness in secret password distribution

+Dispersal of information to maintain its secrecy is crucial in information processing.
+Our proposed nonlocality also provides an interesting application in this line.
+Local subset unidentifiability furnishes heightened security in some secret password sharing scheme.
+We demonstrate that other nonlocal resources \textit{viz.} local unmarkability if used in this task keeps the possiblity of significant information leakage, whereas local unidentifiability {gives significant advantage over local unmarkability}.
+This makes local unidentifiability potentially useful in distributed protocols to support the emerging quantum internet technology \cite{inta,intb}.

-It is quite evident that any exotic non-classical feature that evolves from quantum mechanics gets more complex when multipartite scenario comes into the picture.
-In case of LSI, we also explore the scenario involving more than two spatially separated agents.
+Furthermore, any nonlocal feature of quantum systems gets more intricate when multipartite scenario comes into the picture.
+In case of LSI, we also explore scenarios involving more than two spatially separated agents.
 Interestingly, we come up with a further stronger version of the nonlocality we are introducing here.
-In a scenario involving more than two agents, we present a set of tripartite states and a set of four party states which are locally unidentifiable when all the agents are spatially separated.
-Surprisingly, we also show that these sets are locally unidentifiable in all possible bi-partitions.
-Therefore, to perfectly accomplish the LSI task, all the agents need to come together or they must resort to additional quantum resources.
-This certainly exhibits a stronger form of nonlocality than its bipartite version.
-We term it as \textit{genuine local subset unidentifiablity}.
-It is important to mention here that, although the LSM task has been formally defined for more than two spatially separated agents, till now there are no examples in the existing literature, of \textit{genuine} local unmarkability, in the sense discussed above.
-By presenting our example of genuine locally unidentifiable subsets of a particular set, we also provide the first example of genuine locally unmarkable subsets.
-This is because, as shown later in this paper, local unidentifiablility of a subset naturally implies its local unmarkability.
+In particular, we present sets of multipartite states that shows local subset unidentifiability (or \textit{locally unidentifiable}) when all the agents are spatially separated.
+We show that these sets retain local unidentifiablity in all possible bi-partitions.
+Therefore, to perfectly accomplish the LSI task, \textit{all} the agents need to come together or must resort to additional quantum resources.
+We term it as \textit{Genuine Unidentifiablity}.
+We also illustrate that any set that is genuinely locally unidentifible must also show \textit{genuine} unmarkability which is hitherto a uncharted notion.

-Our manuscript is presented in the following way.
-In section \ref{lsi}, we introduce the concerned distributed task: LSI and present its elegance over LSM.
-In section \ref{glsi}, we discuss the stronger version local subset unidentifiablity in multipartite framework.
-Followed by in section \ref{disc}, we conclude with a discussion and possible open directions.